 Kraków nativity scenes are true works of handicraft art.
 They are inseparably connected with Christmas.
 They are beautiful and one of a kind!
-Slim, multi-storey, richly decorated...
-They are characterised by the accumulation of miniaturised, fancifully combined elements reflecting the historic architecture of Kraków.
+Slim, multi-storey, richly decorated… They are characterized by the accumulation of miniaturized, fancifully combined elements reflecting the historic architecture of Kraków.
 Artists are inspired especially by St. Mary's Church, but also by Wawel Castle, the Cloth Hall or the Barbican.
-Interestingly, for a nativity scene to be recognised as Kraków Szopka, it must be not only a multi-storey, richly decorated tower building.
-It should also be constructed of light materials (e.g. cardboard or plywood).
+Interestingly, for a nativity scene to be recognized as Kraków Szopka, it must be not only a multi-storey, richly decorated tower building.
+It should also be constructed of light materials (eg cardboard or plywood).
 The Kraków nativity scene, like other nativity scenes, is, however, primarily, to be a worthy place to present the great mystery of the Nativity of the Son of God, so its central figures are Baby Jesus, Mary and Saint Joseph.

 As the Kraków nativity scenes originate from the tradition of static Christmas nativity scenes and plays, they cannot be missing figurines of shepherds, sheep or oxen… (the oldest nativity figurines originating from the fourteenth century have been preserved in the monastery of Poor Clares at the church of St. Andrew in Kraków).
 The heroes of the nativity scenes usually belong to two intertwining worlds: the biblical one, depicting the birth of Jesus, and the secular one, constantly changing and updated.
 Today in nativity scenes you can find both historical and modern figures.
 Their heroes also come from Kraków folklore and legends (with a particularly popular legend about the Wawel Dragon).